syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 make deploy

-🛝 Using the operator in Kuberentes
+🛝 Using the operator in Kubernetes
 ==============

 general requests